SpineEventEngine/SpineEventEngine.github.io/docs/concepts/bounded-context.md

 Bounded Context is an autonomous component with its own domain model and its own Ubiquitous Language.
 Large systems usually have multiple Bounded Contexts.

-For example, you can consider `Orders`, `User management`, `Shipping` as examples of the separate contexts within online retail system.
+For example, you can consider `Orders`, `UserManagement`, `Shipping` as examples of the separate contexts within online retail system.

 In Spine, interaction between Bounded Contexts is organized using Integration Events.